Innovative shareholding platforms

-Securing funding through an innovative shareholding platform is a fairly simple and quick process.
-The actual time demands may vary depending on the particular platform used, however, it usually takes around three to five weeks to create the necessary documentation and online marketing campaign.
-The campaign itself then usually lasts between 30 and 60 days in order to allow sufficient time to raise the required amount from the platform’s users (general public).
+Securing funding through an innovative shareholding platform is a fairly straightforward and rapid process.
+The actual time required may vary depending on the type of platform used; however, it usually takes around three to five weeks to create the necessary documentation and online marketing campaign.
+The campaign itself then usually lasts between 30 and 60 days in order to allow enough time to raise the required amount from the platform’s users (general public).

 How much does it cost?

-- The service fee usually ranges from 5 to 10 percent of the raised amount, depending on the platform used.
+- The service fee usually ranges between 5% and 10% of the amount raised, depending on the platform used.

-- Some platforms also bill a fixed amount in the tens of thousands of crowns to cover the costs of the necessary legal documentation and marketing materials.
+- Some platforms also bill a fixed amount in tens of thousands of koruna to cover the costs of the necessary legal documentation and marketing materials.

-- It is also necessary to consider the costs, in the tens of thousands of crowns, of modifying the company’s formation documents.
+- It is also necessary to consider the costs, in tens of thousands of koruna, of modifying the company’s formation documents.

 The company also may, or may not, share its profits with its shareholders.
 In return for their acceptance of the associated risks, investors at least expect adequate growth in the value of their investment.